As businesses compete to attract and retain the most talented staff, offering employees certain benefits is a means to achieving this.

 Small businesses have a limited budget and therefore cannot offer extravagant employee benefits such as medicare options.
 However, not offering any benefits makes it harder to recruit or retain staff.

 Luckily, there are benefits and perks that small businesses can offer employees without over-stretching their budget.
 Some of them include health care, dental care and child care, while perks include free meals, gym memberships and flexible working hours.

 This guide will explore the importance of providing employees with benefits, and also give you examples of those that a small business can manage to offer its employees.

 Importance of employee benefits and perks

 Giving your employees benefits shows them that you are invested in their overall wellbeing and future.
-Benefits such as medical care can increase business productivity because employees will spend quality time at work and not at the hospital.
+Benefits such as medical care or OTC benefits provider can increase business productivity because employees will spend quality time at work and not at the hospital.
 Other advantages include:

 Offering recruits more than a salary will attract them to your business.
 Take note that people send applications to more than one company, and the one with the best benefits ends up winning.